 Now, I try and keep a running list of all of my activities.
 Here’s an example to illustrate the sheet I use.
 I continually add to the list of activities.
 If you’d like to download and use the Google Doc version, feel free.

 Looking for a new data sheet idea?
 Here is an example of the data sheet I use.
-It’s part of my free speech therapy homework sample packet, at my online store.
+It’s available for free at my online store.

 Looking for a new way of organizing your student data sheets?
 I use a number system to allow me to quickly file my students’ data sheets.
 I assign each student a number and write their numbers in the bottom corner of the data sheets.
 I file the data sheets into a binder after I’m done with my electronic therapy notes logging.